gtk-rs/gtk4-rs/book/src/widgets.md

 # Widgets

 Widgets are the components that make up a GTK application.
-GTK offers many-preexisting ones and if those don't fit, you can even create custom ones.
+GTK offers many widgets and if those don't fit, you can even create custom ones.
-There are display widgets, buttons, containers and windows.
+There are, for example, display widgets, buttons, containers and windows.
 One kind of widget might be able to contain other widgets, it might present information and it might react to interaction.

 The [Widget Gallery](https://docs.gtk.org/gtk4/visual_index.html) is useful to find out which widget fits your needs.